 - It will be marked as a "second" and sold in a special outlet store.

 - If the imperfection can be fixed (maybe an area is missing a bit of gilding), it will be fixed and sent through the final inspection process again.

-For even more information on bone china, fine china and other porcelain, check out the links on the next page.
+For even more information on bone china, fine china and other porcelain, check out the links below.